shivmehmi/health_insurance_premium_prediction/README.md

 The main goal of this project to predict the health insurance premium for a person based on their health conditions.
 This can assist a person in concentrating on the health side of an insurance policy rather than the ineffective part.

 # DATASET:
 The dataset is taken from Kaggle site.
-Yo can download the dataset from :https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction
+You can download the dataset from :https://www.kaggle.com/datasets/noordeen/insurance-premium-prediction

 # APPROACH :
 Data is collected from kaggle site.
 All the required tasks to prepare the data for model buliding such as data cleaning, pre-processing, data exploration,visualisation were done.